How can we help?

 Add the HTML measure you created into the HTML field well and the CSS measure into the CSS field well of the the visual.

 That’s all!
-Your text should now be neatly arranged in whatever layout you choose in your No. of Columns parameter, using the HTML VizCreator Flex visual.
+Your text should now be neatly arranged in whatever layout you choose in your No. of Columns parameter, using the HTML VizCreator visual.

 Remember, this functionality is not limited to text elements.
 There are various elements you can reorder in columns using the same approach.
 In our case, we prepared another example in the downloadable PBIX file below, reordering HTML created KPI Card.
 Feel free to explore the file and see the example.